keniaoquendo/Project-1-EDA/README.md

-# Project-1-EDA - slide 1
+# Project-1:
+## Vaccination and COVID-19 Deaths
-By: Sally Anderson, Kenia Oquendo Berrios, Gwendolyn Lukman, and Jackie Rosales
+#### By: Sally Anderson, Kenia Oquendo Berrios, Gwendolyn Lukman, and Jackie Rosales
-Title: COVID-19 (and factors leading to) Deaths

-# Introduction - slide 3
+# Introduction
-Topic: Healthcare on COVID 19
+* Topic: Healthcare
-Analysis: External factors affecting death rates
+* Analysis: Factors affecting COVID-19 death rates

+* The subject of our analysis was healthcare.
+Specifically, COVID-19 and death rates.
+Our analysis will conclude if external factors influence COVID-19 death rates.
+The chosen factors for this analysis are: population density and vaccine rates.
+* data was collected from government sources and cleaned.
+Time and scope were limiting factors: cummulative total 2020-2023 states were only chosen and all other territories were remmoved from the data set. we analysized the dataset that combined both sexes

-# Datasets - slide 4
+# Datasets
-- Covid 19 deaths by sex and age
+Data.gov: Deaths involving COVID-19, pneumonia, and influenza reported to NCHS by sex, age group, and jurisdiction of occurrence.

+Census.gov: 2022 Population Estimate

-- Covid 19 vaccination rates
+CDC: COVID-19 vaccination rates
-- 2022 state populations

-# Cleaning the data - slide 5
-- Filtering states (removing non-states such as Puerto Rico or Washington DC)
-- Removing columns
-- Merging csv files together
-- Grouping counties together under one state

 # Reasearch Hypothesis
-## Hypothesis 1 - slide 7
+## Hypothesis 1
 Null Hypothesis 1
 - The percent of people who died of COVID-19 is NOT affected by the state population.
 Alternate Hypothesis 1